Online Surgical Tech Programs: Finding the Right School

-Stephanie Johannsenis a Registered Nurse (RN) with a Bachelor of Science in Nursing (BSN) and a Master of Science in Health Administration (MSHA).
-Her unique background includes extensive clinical and administrative roles in hospitals, insurance companies, Health Maintenance Organizations (HMOs), drug companies, start-up joint ventures, ambulatory centers, hospice, long term care, home health, travel nursing and overseas education.
-She also worked as a Certified Legal Nurse Consultant (CLNC) assisting with class action lawsuits, medical malpractice cases and catastrophic injury cases.
-Stephanie has had an exciting career fully exploring nearly every aspect of health care and thrives on sharing those experiences with others who wish to enter the field.
+Stephanie Johannsen is a Registered Nurse (RN) with a Bachelor of Science in Nursing (BSN) and a Master of Science in Health Administration (MSHA).
+She has extensive experience across clinical and administrative roles in diverse healthcare settings, including hospitals, insurance companies, Health Maintenance Organizations (HMOs), pharmaceutical companies, start-up joint ventures, ambulatory centers, hospice, long-term care, home health, travel nursing, and overseas education.
+Additionally, Stephanie worked as a Certified Legal Nurse Consultant (CLNC), supporting class action lawsuits, medical malpractice, and catastrophic injury cases.
+Her career encompasses a broad spectrum of healthcare environments, providing her with a comprehensive understanding of the field, which she shares with those interested in entering healthcare.

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.